 If specified, your vehicle will be fitted with a Truma Aventa Comfort air conditioning unit in the roof of the habitation area.
 This will supply fresh and dehumidified air in summer and warm air in winter.
-The temperature is set by the user, and the system may be operated by a remote control.
+The unit can be set, using the digital Truma control panel or a handheld remote control unit, to operate in conjunction with the Combi heater to maintain any required room temperature.
+It is also possible to set timers for automatic switching on and off, and there is a sleep function for quiet cooling.

 For full operating details please read carefully the instructions supplied with the vehicle.